vietkubers/GDG-Cloud-Hanoi/Online-Cloud-Study-Jams-Vietnam-2019/gdg-quest-count/README.md

 ## INTRO
-This tool helps count quests for 'GDG cloud study jam'.
+This tool helps count quests for [Online Cloud Study Jams Vietnam 2019](https://www.facebook.com/events/364284771151055)

 ## HOW TO RUN